John Huston: 1930–1939: Early career and directorial debut

 Huston gained a reputation as a "lusty, hard-drinking libertine" during his first years as a writer in Hollywood.
 Huston described those years as a "series of misadventures and disappointments".
 In 1933 he was in a romantic relationship with actress Zita Johann.
 While driving drunk, with Johann as passenger, he hit a parked car sending Johann through the glass windshield.
 She suffered head trauma and Huston was charged with driving while intoxicated.
 His brief career as a Hollywood writer ended suddenly when he struck and killed actress Tosca Roulien, wife of actor Raul Roulien, while driving.
 There is a rumor that actor Clark Gable was responsible for the accident, but that MGM general manager Eddie Mannix paid Huston to take the blame.
-Gable was on location filming a movie, however, proving that rumor untrue.
 A coroner's jury absolved Huston of blame, but the incident left him "traumatized".
 He moved to London and Paris, living as a "drifter."

 By 1937, the 31-year-old Huston returned to Hollywood intent on being a "serious writer."
 He married again, to Lesley Black.
 His first job was as scriptwriter with Warner Brothers Studio, and he formed his personal longterm goal to direct his own scripts.
 For the next four years, he co-wrote scripts for major films such as Jezebel, The Amazing Dr. Clitterhouse, Juarez, Dr. Ehrlich's Magic Bullet, and Sergeant York (1941).
 He was nominated for Academy Awards for his screenplays for both Ehrlich and Sergeant York.
 Huston wrote that Sergeant York, which was directed by Howard Hawks, has "gone down as one of Howard's best pictures, and Gary Cooper had a triumph playing the young mountaineer."